OmegaVVeapon/kopf-k8s-sidecar/README.md

 Finalizers allow controllers (which operators are a subset of) to perform given actions on a resource before it is garbage collected by Kubernetes.

-Since we want `kopf-k8s-sidecar` to delete previously created files when a resource is removed, finalizers are added to ensure this task is performed by the operator.
+In our case, that action is to remove previously created files when a `ConfigMap` or `Secret` is deleted.

+Finalizers are added to ensure this task is performed by the operator.

+Therefore...

 **If the operator is down, resources managed by it won't be able to be deleted.**

 To resolve this, simply restart the operator container or patch the finalizers out of the resource that you want to forcibly remove.

-This is documented by [kopf](https://kopf.readthedocs.io/en/latest/troubleshooting/#kubectl-freezes-on-object-deletion) as well.
+This is documented by the [kopf](https://kopf.readthedocs.io/en/latest/troubleshooting/#kubectl-freezes-on-object-deletion) framework as well.